jlaua2/CS351--Group-12/README.md

 Each sound clip comes with a short story card explaining its cultural background and the memories it evokes.

 As users mix the sounds, a dynamic visualization evolvers.
-Colors, patterns, and animated motifs drawn from the associated culture respond to the rhythm and layers chosen.
+The colors, patterns, and animated motifs drawn from the associated culture respond to the rhythm and layers chosen.

 The final composition can be saved or shared as a "cultural landscape" with the goal of telling a story through sound.